Moz vs Ahrefs — Which is Better?

 • It gives you a fully functional, 30-day free trial.

-Reasons to use Ahrefs instead of Moz
+Reasons I would use Ahrefs instead of Moz

 • Its domain analysis tool gives you access to a much wider range of SEO metrics.